-XR /eks-ar/ noun – XR is an umbrella term encompassing virtual, augmented, and mixed reality technologies, as well as other forms of alternate, expanded, or immersive reality applications, including those not yet invented.
+XR is an umbrella term that encompasses AR, VR, mixed reality, and other forms of alternate, expanded, or immersive reality applications, including those not yet invented.

 Virtual reality (VR) is an immersive medium that replaces a user’s real surroundings with a simulated environment, such as a foreign destination, a virtual lecture hall, or a video game.
 Rather than viewing two-dimensional content on a screen, VR users are immersed in and able to interact with 3D worlds.
 By incorporating multiple senses, such as 360-degree vision, hearing, and touch, VR headsets function as gatekeepers to artificial worlds.